-Alerts convey important information related to the state of your app or the device, and often request feedback.
+Alerts convey important information related to the state of your app or the device.
 An alert consists of a title, an optional message, one or more buttons, and optional text fields for gathering input.
-Aside from these configurable elements, the visual appearance of an alert is static and can’t be customized.
+Aside from these configurable elements, you can’t customize the visual appearance of an alert.

 For developer guidance, see UIAlertController.

 Minimize alerts.
 Alerts disrupt the user experience so it’s important to use them infrequently and only to deliver critical information.
 For example, an alert can notify people about a problem or give them the opportunity to confirm a purchase or a destructive action.